GETTING BACK IN TO LIBRARIES

 - visit the library to browse the shelves and choose books, with no time limit on your stay, for adults and children

 - you can sit and study, or read in the library and use your own device on the WiFi

 - use the PCs, printers, scanners and you can book a session yourself on Netloan, by telephoning the library or at the desk when you visit.

 - hire a library room

 - use the Inter-Library Loan service for books from other UK libraries

-- Feel safe, we will continue to offer hand sanitizer, regularly clean the library, we advise face coverings are worn where possible and you can use your track and trace app on entering the library.
+- Feel safe, we will continue to offer hand sanitizer, regularly clean the library, you will need to wear a face covering (unless exempt) and you can use your track and trace app on entering the library.